zhiweiyang0227/SUMO-Unity-VR-traffic-simulation/README.md

 The player vehicle can be controlled either by standard keyboard controls or by a Logitech driving wheel.
 The Logitech Driving Force GT wheel was used in the creation of this project.

-The player e-scooter can be controlled by a real e-scooter connected to an external device (Arduino) for sensing control data.
+The player e-scooter is operated via a real e-scooter connected to an Arduino-based external device that captures control data.

-VR headset is used to demonstrate the point of view of the player e-scooter.
+A VR headset is employed to provide a first-person perspective from the e-scooter rider's point of view, enhancing immersion and realism.

 ## Installation
 This project was built Using Unity 2018.2.17 and SUMO 1.22.0.
 Later releases of each software may cause the project to function incorrectly.